Vyral/base-template/_posts/2021-11-12-come-get-your-pie-on-november-19.md

 {% include excerpt.html %}

-Thanksgiving is almost here, which means our second-annual pie giveaway is too.
-Join us on Friday, November 19 from 10 a.m. to 6 p.m to get your complimentary pie.&nbsp;
+Thanksgiving is almost here, which means our second annual pie giveaway is too.
+Join us on Friday, November 19, from 10 a.m. to 6 p.m to get your complimentary pie.&nbsp;

 **Just head on over to our office (2700 South Fort Hood St., Suite F) to get your pick of an apple, pumpkin, or pecan pie.** We look forward to seeing you all there.